-Financial instruments that subject the Company to concentration of credit risk consist of cash and cash equivalents.
-The Company's cash and cash equivalents are deposited with a high-quality financial institution.
-Deposits at this institution may, at times, exceed federally insured limits.
-Management believes that this financial institution is financially sound and, accordingly, that minimal credit risk exists.
+The Company is subject to credit risk from its portfolio of cash and cash equivalents.
+The Company's cash and cash equivalents are deposited with high-quality financial institutions.
+Deposits at these institutions may, at times, exceed federally insured limits.
+Management believes these financial institutions are financially sound and, accordingly, that minimal credit risk exists.
 The Company has not experienced any losses on its deposits of cash and cash equivalents.